gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 ## The Pathways And Their Uses
 So you’ve been researching all the new pathways, and are excited to use one in your program.
 You’re interested in improving a current acquisition strategy, or planning a new capability and need to establish an acquisition strategy for the first time.
 No matter which situation you find yourself in, the goals remain the same - delivering valuable capability at the speed of relevance.

-The pathways at your disposal will be explored in the following order:
+The pathways available to you will be explored in the following order:

 * Major Capability Acquisition
 * Urgent Capability Acquisition